There is no one right way to eat for everyone.

 However, I often get comments from vegans who think that people should eliminate all animal foods.

-1. Vegans Are Deficient in Many Important Nutrients
+1. Vegans Are Deficient in Some Nutrients

 Humans are omnivores.
 We function best eating both animals and plants.